inconspicuous-creations/Inconspicuous.Framework/README.md

 ### Dependencies

-This framework include parts of the following open-source libraries.
-You may have to extract the *.unitypackage to copy the required files to the correct directories.
+This framework requires the following library (not included):

 * UniRx (https://github.com/neuecc/UniRx)